M4RC034/AI_Agent_for_Commerce_Website/README.md

 7. **Explainable AI (XAI) Badges:** To build user trust and transparency, the system instructs the LLM to generate a short reasoning badge (e.g., `✨ Visual Match`, `💰 Budget Pick`, `🏆 Top Choice`) for each recommended product.
 The backend extracts these via a robust regex parser with markdown-sanitization fallbacks (`json.loads` with backtick stripping), maps them to the product objects, and assigns a safe `🎯 Recommended` default if the LLM omits or malforms the JSON.
 The frontend renders these as glassmorphic pill overlays (`backdrop-filter: blur`) positioned absolutely on each product card image, giving users immediate visual insight into *why* the AI selected each item.

+8. **Dynamic Price Pre-Filtering:** Before any vector search occurs, a regex parser extracts price constraints from the user's natural language (e.g., "under $100", "cheaper than $50").
+The extracted `max_price` is passed to the search engine, which uses an **overfetch-then-filter** paradigm: FAISS retrieves `k×10` candidates, then `_filter_and_rerank` numerically eliminates items exceeding the budget and slices the true top-K. This bolts hard metadata constraints onto a pure vector engine.

+9. **Attribute Extraction Hints:** To enable accurate product comparisons (e.g., "which has the most storage?"), the backend injects structured `HINT` lines into the RAG context string (e.g., `HINT: Result 1 has 12TB Storage`).
+This gives the 8B LLM explicit pre-extracted metadata to perform MAX/MIN reasoning without needing to parse raw product titles.

+10. **API Key Sanitization:** The Groq API key loader applies `.strip().strip('"').strip("'")` to handle edge cases where Docker `--env-file` passes literal quote characters around the key value, preventing silent `401 Unauthorized` failures in containerized deployments.

 ---

 ## Known Limitations

-- **Semantic Gap:** The reasoning model (Llama 3.1) cannot visually verify retrieval results.
-If OpenCLIP returns visually similar but semantically wrong items, the LLM may fabricate a rationale.
 - **Context Window:** Conversation history is capped at 5 turns (10 messages) to stay within token limits.
 Very long conversations will lose early context.
+- **Semantic Gap (Partially Mitigated):** The reasoning model (Llama 3.1) cannot visually verify retrieval results.
+However, the Cross-Encoder re-ranking stage (Design Decision #6) now deeply re-scores the top 15 FAISS candidates against the user's actual query before they reach the LLM, dramatically reducing semantically wrong items from slipping through.
+The remaining gap exists for **image-only queries**, which bypass the text-based Cross-Encoder entirely by design.
-- **Unweighted Late Fusion Conflicts:** When using hybrid search (image + text), the Reciprocal Rank Fusion (RRF) algorithm equally weights the visual index (OpenCLIP) and text index (MiniLM).
-If the inputs semantically clash (e.g., uploading a picture of a gaming mouse but asking "Show me mechanical keyboards"), the unweighted math can produce unexpected top-K results.
-A gaming mouse might score 10/10 visually and 5/10 textually (if the word "mechanical" appears in its switch description), causing it to mathematically outrank actual keyboards that scored 0/10 visually.
-While the reasoning LLM intelligently identifies and intercepts these contradictions for the user without hallucinating, a production-grade resolution would require dynamically weighting the RRF scores based on primary intent classification.
+- **Unweighted Late Fusion Conflicts (Partially Mitigated):** When using hybrid search (image + text), the RRF algorithm still equally weights both indexes.
+However, the Cross-Encoder now acts as a **second-pass semantic correction layer** after fusion — even if a gaming mouse initially outranks keyboards in the RRF math, the Cross-Encoder will re-score `["mechanical keyboards", "Razer Gaming Mouse"]` far lower than `["mechanical keyboards", "Corsair K70 Keyboard"]`, pushing correct items to the top.
+A production-grade resolution would still benefit from dynamically weighting the RRF scores based on primary intent classification.
 ---

 ## License